SamanthaBooth81/foody-family/README.md

 - Create an account
 - Upload, edit and remove Recipies
 - Like, comment and save recipies

+## Features to be Implemented
 - Follow other users

-## Features to be Implemented
-- TBC
+- Search/Filter Options

 # Technologies Used